lastmjs/zwitterion/README.md

 ## Installation and Basic Use

+It's important to note that Zwitterion assumes that the root file (the file found at `/`) of your web application is always an `index.html` file.

 ### Local Installation and Use

 Install Zwitterion in the directory that you would like to serve files from: